BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 1. `Sidebar` is where all selected object's parameters are.

+	You can either see paramater for selected `RootTemplate` in `Root Templates` windows, or selected `RootTemplate` on the level/`Outliner`.
+Changing paramters for selected `RootTemplate` in the window will change them globaly for all `RootTemplates` on the level, changing parameters for seleceted `RootTemplate` on the level or `Outliner` will change them for selected `RootTemplate` only

 	![creating-a-new-level-23-ui-sidebar.webp](/tutorials/toolkit/creating-a-new-level/creating-a-new-level-23-ui-sidebar.webp)

 1. `Outliner` is a list with all placed objects on the level.